FREQUENTLY ASKED QUESTIONS

 Q: Your sign on the door says all dogs must be on a leash.
 I forgot my leash.
 Can I still bring my dog in?

-A: Yes, BUT...please, please remember your leash and collar next time.
+A: Yes, BUT...you will be given a leash and the charge added to your bill.
 There are many dogs in my shop at any given time, and many people coming and going.
 If your dog is not on a leash, I am not able to control them, and the risk of them getting into a fight with another dog or running out the door is high.
 You should never take your dog into a public place without a leash on, no matter what size they are.
 We absolutely require leashes.
 No exceptions.

 Flexi-leashes are highly discouraged.
 They offer no control, are bulky and clumsy and I will flat out say it: I hate them.
 All pet professionals hate them.
 Please purchase a simple flat leather or nylon leash for your pet, at least for when going to the groomers or the vets.